TitanAllStars/TitanAllStars.github.io/README.md

 The priority for your emeralds is to spend them on powering up your Titans after you've joined a guild.

 **Don't...**
-* Opening extra chests in Tower.
-As a general rule, only open one-of-three Tower Chests, unless you see something particularly needful.
+* Open extra chests in Tower.
+As a general rule only open **one-of-three** Tower Chests, unless you see something particularly needful.

 **Do...**
 * Look for the red-dot on green button shown below...